Drinking water advisory for Mount Pleasant in St. Mary's

-The St. Mary's County Health Department on Friday afternoon announced a precautionary drinking water advisory to residents of the Mount Pleasant neighborhood served by the Mount Pleasant Water System.
+The St. Mary’s County Health Department on Friday afternoon announced a precautionary drinking water advisory to residents of the Mount Pleasant neighborhood served by the Mount Pleasant Water System in Avenue.
+A code red call was made to those directly impacted.

 There are problems with two wells and the storage tank, according to a release sent at about 1 p.m. on Nov.
 22. Water was brought in by a tanker truck on the evening of Nov.
 21 to provide a temporary source for those affected, according to the release.